530

 186

-Palmiro Michele Nicola Togliatti was an Italian politician and leader of Italy's Communist party for nearly forty years, from 1927 until his death.
-Born into a middle-class family, Togliatti received...
+Palmiro Michele Nicola Togliatti was an Italian politician and statesman, who led the Italian Communist Party for nearly forty years, from 1927 until his death.
+Born into a middle-class family,...

 175